kukas/bachelor-thesis/poznamky/related_work.md

 ## Popisy algoritmů

+\cite{Goto1999}
+- multirate filterbank
+- IF calculation
+- peak selection using IF (Candidate Frequency Components)
+- bandpass weighting
+- modelování těchto frekvencí jako váženého součtu harmonických struktur
+    - odhad parametrů modelu pomocí Expectation-Maximization algoritmu
+- tracking agents

+\cite{Ryynanen2008}
+- přepis melodie, bass a akordů
+-  The salience, or strength, of each F0 candidate is calculated as a weighted sum of the amplitudes of its harmonic partials in a spectrally whitened signal fram
+- STFT s hamming window a zeropadded -> bandpass filterbank with triangular response -> spectral whitening (jakási normalizace spektra pronásobením síly signálu na každém filtru umocněnou silou filtru (s exponentem patřícím do <0,1>))
+- salience je pomocí harmonic summation, pro sumu se bere maximum z frekvenčního pásma každé harmonické (takže drobně neharmonické frekvence to bere v potaz), váhy harmonické struktury jsou typu 1/x
+- používá differential salience, jako \delta s_t = s_t -s_{t-1}
+- HMM pro modelování znění not (diskrétní MIDI!) (attack, sustain release stavy)
+- HMM pro modelování muzikologických jevů (stupnice a přechodů mezi notami)
+- pak zpřesňování na f0 na základě výstupních not

 \cite{Durrieu2010}
 Metoda založená na modelování (výkonového) spektra signálu jako součtu složek hlavního nástroje a doprovodu.
 Hlavní hlas je reprezentován modelem \textit{source/filter}, doprovod je modelován pomocí váženého součtu spektrálních šablon.
 Parametry modelu pro hlavní hlas jsou odhadnuty pomocí \textit{Expectation-Maximization} algoritmu, doprovod je dekomponován na šablony pomocí metody příbuzné nezáporné maticové faktorizaci.

 Metoda založená na source-filter modelování hlavního nástroje a modelování doprovodu pomocí nezáporné maticové faktorizaci

+\cite{Poliner}
+- downsample to 8kHz
+- STFT, only bins 0-2kHz selected (256 features), normalization
+- 256 feature vector -> 60 output MIDI notes
+    - problém na vibratu
+- v mirex 2005 srovnatelný s nejlepšími metodami
+.

+The first to appear in Table I is the data driven approach by Poliner and Ellis [30].
+Rather than handcraft knowledge about musical acoustics into the system (e.g. in the form of a salience function based on harmonic summation), they propose to use machine learning in order to train a classifier to estimate the melody note directly from the power spectrum.
+As a preprocessing step they downsample the audio to 8kHz, and use the STFT to obtain a spectral representation.
+Bins corresponding to frequencies above 2 kHz are discarded and the magnitude of the remaining bins is normalized over a short time period to reduce the influence of different instrument timbres.
+The resulting 256 feature vector is used to train a support vector machine classifier using training data where each frame is labeled with one of 60 possible output classes corresponding to 60 MIDI notes spanning five octaves.
+Voicing detection is done by means of a global threshold based on the magnitude squared energy found between 200 and 1800 Hz.

+\cite{Paiva2006}
+-Paiva uses the Lyon–Slaney auditory model up to the summary autocorrelation
+    - založený na bandpass filtrech a autokorelační funkci
+    - Both these approaches use autocorrelation, which also achieves phase invariance
+    - also has the attractive property of summing all harmonics relating to a common period into a peak at that period.
+The
+    - The Lyon–Slaney system actually calculates autocorrelation on an approximation of the auditory nerve excitation, which separates the original signal into multiple frequency bands, then sums their normalized results
+- Paiva’s multipitch detection involves simply choosing the largest peaks from this summary autocorrelation.
+- tonetracking vytváří jednotlivé noty, ale drží si k nim původní f0
+    - first create pitch tracks by connecting pitch candidates with similar frequency values in consecu- tive frames
+        - pitch track can contain more than one note -> glissando, vibrato
+- a pak melody identification
+    - ghost notes removal (pokud jsou dvě pitchtracks vzdálené o oktávu a mají stejnou f0, tak smaž tu méně salientní)
+    - vybere melodické na základě
+        - salience
+        - frekvence (v prvních krocích zahazuje <50 MIDI)
+        - melodic smoothness

+\cite{Dressler2012}

 ### \cite{Dressler2016}